Madaha83/Personal-Website/content/cv.md

   * Wrote and gave an engaging presentation on the results of the investigation to a multidisciplinary committee of experts

 ##### Professional Experience
+* Research Psychologist	U.S. Army Center for Army Leadership ● Fall 2024-Present
+  * Lead and support multiple research projects/programs focused on leadership assessment and leader development
+  * Conduct research on the development and validation of leadership assessments to ensure fairness, validity, reliability, and compliance with professional testing standards and Army regulations
+  * Perform both quantitative and qualitative data analysis to provide evidence-based recommendations for assessment improvements and feedback to Army leaders and stakeholders
+  * Assist in the creation and implementation of leader development tools to promote self-awareness and self-development among leaders
-* Research Psychologist – Industrial-Organizational Psychologist	U.S. Naval Submarine Force (via Leidos) ● Fall 2021-Present
+* Research Psychologist – Industrial-Organizational Psychologist	U.S. Naval Submarine Force (via Leidos) ● Fall 2021-Fall 2024
-  * Lead the development and operation of targeted, rigorous, and innovative research to investigate and evaluate ways in which to predict and improve upon important personnel and operational outcomes.
+  * Led the development and operation of targeted, rigorous, and innovative research to investigate and evaluate ways in which to predict and improve upon important personnel and operational outcomes
-  * Craft comprehensive, compelling, coherent research write-ups to effectively convey objectives, methods, and outcomes.
+  * Crafted comprehensive, compelling, coherent research write-ups to effectively convey objectives, methods, and outcomes
-  * Apply evidence-based I-O psychology principles to create, validate, and implement psychological assessments that measure critical KSAOs, competencies, and leadership capabilities to address the unique requirements of the U.S. Submarine Force.
+  * Applied evidence-based I-O psychology principles to create, validate, and implement psychological assessments that measure critical attributes, competencies, and leadership capabilities to address the unique requirements of the U.S. Submarine Force
-  * Utilize statistical software (e.g., SPSS, R) to analyze complex assessment data, identifying trends and providing actionable insights and recommendations to support decision-making and policy development.
+  * Utilized statistical software (e.g., SPSS, R) to analyze complex assessment data, identifying trends and providing actionable insights and recommendations to support decision-making and policy development
-  * Present research findings at professional conferences and military briefings, contributing to the knowledge base and fostering a culture of continuous improvement.
+  * Presented research findings at professional conferences and military briefings, contributing to the knowledge base and fostering a culture of continuous improvement
+  * Provided psychological readiness feedback reports to approximately 2,600 enlisted and 100 officer students at Naval Submarine School annually
 * Research Project Assistant	SUNY Research Foundation ● 2019-2023
   *	Conducted factor analyses to establish validity evidence for a scale measuring refugee job search obstacles
   *	Performed research focused on gaining insight into refugee and immigrant job search obstacles and privacy concerns